MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Co-management

-Once deployed in Autopilot, you can join devices to Azure AD or Active Directory ([Hybrid Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join-hybrid)), where you can [manage the devices with Intune](/mem/intune/remote-actions/device-management) or [co-manage Them with Endpoint Configuration Manager](/mem/configmgr/comanage/overview), which will install the 32-bit x86 ConfigMgr client.
+Once deployed in Autopilot, you can join devices to Azure AD or Active Directory ([Hybrid Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join-hybrid)), where you can [manage the devices with Intune](/mem/intune/remote-actions/device-management) or [co-manage them with Endpoint Configuration Manager](/mem/configmgr/comanage/overview), which will install the 32-bit x86 ConfigMgr client.

 ### Third-party MDM solutions